 A native San Diegan, Alyssa loves craft beer and cruising around Balboa Park.
 In her free time, she enjoys visiting art museums, photographing the world around her, and getting lost on road trips.
 You can find her on social media @a_gutnerd!

-Brooke Haggerty, Foundation for Animal Care and Education (FACE)
+Brooke Haggerty, Animal Protection and Rescue League

 Kristen Mihalko, Balboa Park Cultural Partnership